 You have to buy your own office supplies.

 Paper, pens, toner, sticky notes…those are all your responsibility when working from home.
 There are also office items you may not even think about like light bulbs, toilet paper (if you can find it!) and batteries.
 That’s not to mention filing cabinets or bookshelves to store your physical paperwork, the expense of having your printer serviced, and other equipment costs.
 The good news is you may be able to write off some or all of your office expenses—including your home office itself—on your tax return.
 Check with your CPA or tax advisor for details.

 To help flatten the curve of COVID-19, many of us are spending the majority of our time working from home.
 It’s essential to take the necessary precautions to protect your finances.
-For more budget-friendly ways to work remotely, and for a list of free financial resources, click here.
+For more budget-friendly ways to work remotely, and for a list of free financial resources, follow this link.
 What other creative ways have you found to reduce unexpected expenses and save money working remotely?